 All faculty, staff, Board of Directors and administration shall consult the statement of purpose for guidance to ensure that the integrity of its purposes and goals is upheld in all present or future matters concerning: curriculum or logistics; policy-making; faculty hiring, maintenance and development; student/faculty/administrative interactions; and all additional planning and practices of the institution.
 Further, the statement of purpose will be consulted consistently and regularly to ensure that its standards, policies, practices, resources are being met in all areas of curriculum and institutional governance so that the institution can remain effective in delivering the educational objectives stated herein.

 LAAFA has an “Institutional Approval” to operate, granted by the Bureau for Private Postsecondary Education (BPPE), a division of the State of California, Department of Consumer Affairs (www.bppe.ca.gov).
-In addition, LAAFA is currently pursuing national accreditation with the National Association of Schools of Art and Design (NASAD).
+In addition, LAAFA’s full-time Certificate and Degree programs are now approved by National Association of Schools of Art and Design (NASAD).

 Are LAAFA’s Credits Transferable to another college?